Brendan Donovan Player Props: Cardinals vs. Pirates

 Brendan Donovan At The Plate

-- Donovan is batting .235 with two doubles, two home runs and four walks.
+- Donovan is batting .273 with three doubles, two home runs and five walks.

+- Donovan will look to extend his four-game hitting streak.
+He's batting .333 during his last outings.

-- This year, Donovan has tallied at least one hit in nine of 13 games (69.2%), and had multiple hits twice.
+- Donovan has picked up a hit in 10 of 14 games this year, with multiple hits three times.

-- In 13 games played this season, he has hit a homer in two of them.
+- He has hit a home run in two of 14 games played this year, and in 3.3% of his plate appearances.

-- In three games this year (23.1%), Donovan has picked up an RBI, including two games with multiple runs batted in.
+- Donovan has driven in a run in three games this season (21.4%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.